crytic/blockchain-security-contacts/README.md

 See [disclose.io](https://disclose.io/) if you're looking to setup a vulnerability disclosure program.

-This document is a work in progress.
-We're happy to accept feedback, questions, or ideas for improvements.
-[File an issue](https://github.com/trailofbits/blockchain-security-contacts/issues/new) on Github or [join us on Slack](https://empireslacking.herokuapp.com/) to talk further.

 ## Blockchains

 | Name | Contact | More info |